ssrl/mgd/README.txt

 ------------------------------------------------------------

-The logo was made with LaTeX and tikz, it's basically just an upside down g with some filled with yellow color..
+The logo was made with LaTeX and tikz, it's basically just an upside down g filled with yellow..

 =start LaTeX